nmannheimer/Data-Whisperer/README.md

 2) You will need to reconnect the sample workbook to the sample data source after downloading it.

-3) Data Whisperer is only tested on Excel and SQL sources.
-Other sources may be functional but this is not guarenteed.
+3) Data Whisperer is only tested on Excel and SQL Server sources.

 4) Data Whisperer is designed to be used with only workbooks that have a connection to a single data source.

-5) The current query system does not handle more complex visualizations like maps, scatter plots, or creating calculations though these features are planned for future releases.
+5) The current query system does not handle more complex visualizations like maps, scatter plots, sorting, or creating calculations though these features are planned for future releases.
+Support for Tableau Data Extracts is also planned.